-Many fabricators prefer to bend the gusset plates rather than skew the connection plate when connecting skewed cross-frames to girders.
+For cross frames at bearing connections, or in cases where intermediate cross frames must be skewed, give the Fabricator the option to use either a skewed connection or bent gusset plates.
+See Figures 2.1.2.6-1 and 2.1.2.6-2.
+Where support lines are skewed more than 20 degrees from normal, intermediate cross frames and their connection plates are to be placed normal to the girder line (see AASHTO LRFD Bridge Design Specifications 6.7.4.2).
+Many Fabricators prefer to bend the gusset plates rather than skew the connection plate when connecting skewed cross frames to girders.
 Skewed connection plates create fitting and welding problems, especially as the degree of skew increases.
-If the skew angle exceeds 60° (from perpendicular), welds will probably have to be done manually using shielded metal arc welding (SMAW), and special qualification of the joint is required.
-If the skew angle exceeds 30°, the weld is no longer considered a fillet weld but rather a partial joint penetration groove weld, and more time-consuming procedure and welder qualification may be required.
+If the skew angle exceeds 30 degrees (from perpendicular), welds will probably have to be done manually using shielded metal arc welding (SMAW), and special qualification of the joint is required.
+If the skew angle exceeds 60 degrees, the weld is no longer considered a fillet weld but rather a partial joint penetration groove weld, and more time-consuming procedure and welder qualification may be required.
 Weld size will need to increase and stiffeners may need to be burned on a bevel.
 Precise fitting becomes more complex because connection plates on opposite sides of the web are different distances from the girder ends.
-However, cross-frames with bent gussets can be fit using jigs or templates to provide accurate connections.
+However, cross frames with bent gussets can be fit using jigs or templates to provide accurate connections.

-If bent gusset plates are used, they should be designed appropriately (i.e., consider out of plane bending effects, etc.)
+If bent gusset plates are used, they should be designed appropriately (that is, consider out-ofplane bending effects, etc.)